Physics-50/Module-3/docs/week1.md

     + Adjust the AMPLITUDE and OFFSET settings using the F2 and F3 buttons.
 Again, use the number pad to type in your desired value followed by the units; press enter.
     + Press the "ON" button above the output of the function generator to make sure it is ON (illuminated).

 You can go ahead and turn on the function generator and set it now.
 For this experiment, **set the function generator (FG) to create a 40 kHz SQUARE wave with amplitude 5 V and offset 2.5 V**.
-“Amplitude” for the FG means peak to peak voltage variation of the signal.
-The speakers are designed to work best at 40 kHz, and beads will only levitate stably if you use a square wave, not a sinusoidal wave. **Don't forget to press the ON button** above the output port.
+“Amplitude” for the FG means peak-to-peak voltage variation of the signal.
+The speakers are designed to work best at 40 kHz, and beads will levitate much more stably if you use a square wave, not a sinusoidal wave. **Don't forget to press the ON button** above the output port.

 #### Powering the Acoustic Levitator
 Let’s turn our electric signal into a sound wave!
 Ensure that the switch on the levitator is set to “AMP.”
 Be careful, as the switch has 3 possible positions, and you want to set it all the way to “AMP.”
 This sets the output from the FG to go through a digital driver.
 A digital driver sets the potential difference at its output to one of two things: either 0 V, or the voltage supplied by the power supply (labeled PS OUTPUT (+)).
 The voltage on the logic inputs determines which of these two options is outputted.
 In our setup, the square wave output of the function generator is connected to the logic inputs.
 Thus, the output of the driver will be a square wave oscillating at the same frequency as the function generator, switching between 0 V and the power supply output voltage.